ojasiiitd/Language-Representations/README.md

 * **`Semantic Scatter Score (compacttext (context 2)) = 1.005`**
 * **`Semantic Scatter Score (FastText) = 1.105`**

 As expected, compacttext performs worse than FastText.
-Still there is only a slight difference in the SSS scores for both, which is a little unexpected.
+Still there is only a **slight difference in the SSS scores for both**, which is a little unexpected.
 I'll try to explore why this could be happening:
 * compacttext vocabulary size is very small as compared to FastText, causing compacttext to be penalized less.
 * The intrinsic evaluations I performed require a fairly basic semantic understanding of common words.
-* Even though it was evident that FastText clusters were better, there was not a very significant difference between Silhouette scores.
+* Even though it was evident that FastText clusters were better, there was not a very significant difference between Silhouette scores (which calculates clustering in n-dimensions).

 ---